jraby/1brc/README.md

 BenchmarkHashFnv1aUnrolledBCE-8           620570              1921 ns/op
 BenchmarkHashStdlibFnv1a-8                458587              2531 ns/op
 ```
-this is the time taken to hash every city from the dataset 8 times.
+this is the time taken to hash every city from the dataset 8 times with various hash.

 xxh3 is faster than the fastest fnv by ~10%.